aamfahim/explainer.js/README.md

   - When passing output file name, ensure it has a text readable extension such as `.txt` or `.md`.
 Otherwise output will not be accessible.
 - **Temperature Control**: Adjust the temperature of the model response, allowing for more or less creativity in the output.
 Valid temperature is between 0 to 2.
   - Higher the temperature longer the process time.
+- **TOML Config Override**: Uses a TOML config file `.explainer-config.toml` in the `home` directory that contains any or all of the options supported giving precedence to CLI options over TOML config file options.

 ## Prerequisites